TEDx Talks and Human Relationships

 A Chance Meeting on a Walk

-2014-05-23 08.05.56I walk frequently in my neighborhood for exercise.
-I like to walk alone since I wear my headphones and enjoy listening to my playlist.
+I walk frequently in my neighborhood for exercise.
+Walking alone is my preference since I wear my headphones and enjoy listening to my playlist.
 I do, however, stop to chat briefly with neighbors but this one particular morning walk I was distracted by the t-shirt a woman was wearing, a woman I did not know.
 She was wearing a t-shirt for a walk she had done for breast cancer awareness.
 I somehow felt drawn to stop and ask her if she was a survivor, too.
 Her answer leads me to believe that I should have looked at her through a different human lens and not assume she was a survivor herself because of what she was wearing.
 Her daughter had cancer but, she explained, she also lost her daughter to cancer.

 I offered her my sympathies but I stopped very quickly at that and ask her how she was doing.
-Sorry does only go so far.
+Sorry only goes so far.
 I can only imagine how many times she has heard that response from others.
 Her daughter had only been gone a few short months.
 She told me she has her good days and bad.
 We chatted briefly about it but then got on to other topics.
-I remember on my worst days of dealing with cancer that I simply wanted to talk to someone about anything but cancer.
+I remember on my worst days of dealing with breast cancer I simply wanted to talk to someone about anything but cancer.
 So, we did.

 I found out she was traveling to France the very next day to see family.
 As I listened to her carefully I noticed a faint accent.
 She was French but had been living in the states for quite a number of years.
 Having taught English language learners in my classroom I’m a sucker for accents from any country and I commented on hers, faint as it was.
 We chatted about travel and how long we had both lived in the neighborhood.